Acupuncture Frequently Asked Questions

 What Are The Feelings That I Expect to Have After The Treatment?

-Patients, typically, feel more relax and less bodily pain after the Acupuncture session.
-Occasionally, the patient might experience their bodily pain intensify after the treatment due to overly profusion of blood flow to the injured tissue, and that experience of intensify pain is a normal process because the brain is now registered more surface area of injured tissue.
-As the body going through its repair and healing processes, the pain could be felt up to a few hours and then subsides, substantially, afterward.
+Patients, typically, feel more relaxed and have less bodily pain after the Acupuncture session.
+Occasionally, the patient might experience their bodily pain intensify after the treatment due to overly profusion of blood flow to the injured tissue, and that experience of intensified pain is a normal process because the brain is now registering more surface area of injured tissue.
+As the body goes through its repair and healing processes, the pain could be felt for up to a few hours and then subsides, substantially, afterward.

 How Many Sessions Do I Need to Help Resolve My Problem?

 The frequency and the length of acupuncture treatments vary from person to person depending on the state of their physiology and the intensity and complexity of their problems.
-To fairly assess the course of treatment and the frequency of the visits, our clinic needs to take a thorough medical history from the patient and a follow up assessment be done to see and measure the physiological changes after the initial two or three treatments.
-After understanding medical history and response to a couple treatments we will have sufficient idea to offer the treatment plan for our patients.
+To fairly assess the course of treatment and the frequency of the visits, our clinic needs to take a thorough medical history from the patient, and a follow-up assessment is done to see and measure the physiological changes after the initial two or three treatments.
+After understanding medical history and response to a couple of treatments we will have a sufficient idea of how to offer the best treatment plan for our patient.

 Will My Problem Go Away Completely?

-Acupuncture and Chinese Medicine helps the body to heal itself.
-Problems should go away completely if the patient provides sufficient length of treatment time to allow their body to attain optimal health and balance.
-However, patients need to realize that what they do out of the clinic and what they eat will ultimately have a huge effect on their physical health and emotional wellbeing.
-As a clinician, I greatly empathize living a healthy lifestyle and eating healthy, nutritious food to keep the body in good health and balance after their time at the clinic.
+Acupuncture and Chinese Medicine help the body heal itself.
+Problems should go away completely if the patient provides a sufficient length of treatment time to allow their body to attain optimal health and balance.
+However, patients need to realize that what they do outside of the clinic and what they eat will ultimately have a huge effect on their physical health and emotional wellbeing.
+As a clinician, I greatly emphasize the need to live a healthy lifestyle and to eat healthy, nutritious food to keep the body in good health and balance after their time at the clinic.

 Why Your Blood And Your Circulation Is Important to Your Physiology?

 Life is in the blood.
 Blood flow is very important to bodily function.
-Cellular functions require constant supply of O2 and nutrients, blood is the only venue where the body used for transporting oxygen and nutrients to all the cells in your body.
-Poor circulation well comprised the delivery of oxygen and nutrients to the tissue, thus, compromising physiological function.
-In addition, removal of waste products from tissue is also being done by general circulation.
+Cellular functions require a constant supply of O2 and nutrients, blood is the only venue the body uses for transporting oxygen and nutrients to all of the cells in your body.
+Poor circulation will compromise the delivery of oxygen and nutrients to the tissue, thus, compromising physiological function.
+In addition, the removal of waste products from tissue is also being done by general circulation.
 If these waste products are not being removed properly, our body will mount an inflammatory response against those toxic wastes.
-This inflammatory response will expresses itself into poor health.
-Some of the general symptoms that you might experience due to poor circulation includes: poor memories, easily stress, moodiness, feeling grumpy and groggy, impatient, general feeling of fatigue and malaise, lack of drive, low libido, numbness and tingling in the extremities, insomnia, indigestion, easily winded, and poor wound healing, and easily catching cold etc.
+This inflammatory response will express itself into poor health.
+Some of the general symptoms that you might experience due to poor circulation include poor memory, easily stressed, moodiness, feeling grumpy and groggy, impatience, a general feeling of fatigue and malaise, a lack of drive, low libido, numbness and tingling in the extremities, insomnia, indigestion, easily winded, poor wound healing, and easily catching a cold, etc.

 How Important Are The Blood Vessels For Circulation And My Health?

 Blood nurtures the body.
 Sufficient blood flow is very important for overall physiological function.
-The integrity of blood vessel is important because when there is blockage occur within blood vessels, it lead to insufficient blood flow causing cellular malfunction or cell death.
-Health complication occurs depends on the area of the blockage.
-For instance, if blockage occurs within the blood vessels that supply to the heart, symptoms includes: heart attack, heart murmur, heart palpitation, chest pain and tightness, feeling fatigue, easily winded, shortness of breath, emotionally sensitive, anxiety, depression, poor memories, insomnia and physical pain.
-Thus, the integrity of the blood vessels is important for the cellular function and your over health because life is in the blood.
+The integrity of blood vessels is important because when blockages occur within blood vessels, it leads to insufficient blood flow causing cellular malfunction or cell death.
+Health complications occur depending on the area of the blockage.
+For instance, if a blockage occurs within the blood vessels that supply the heart, symptoms may include heart attack, heart murmur, heart palpitation, chest pain, and tightness, feeling fatigued, easily winded, shortness of breath, emotional sensitivity, anxiety, depression, poor memory, insomnia, and physical pain.
+Thus, the integrity of the blood vessels is important for cellular function and your overall health because life is in the blood.

-Why is Your Heart is Important to General Circulation and Your Health?
+Why is Your Heart Important to General Circulation and Your Health?

-Sufficient blood circulation is crucial to physiological function, organ function and the function of the tissue.
-Human heart is an only engine that keeps the circulation moving.
-The strength and the rate of heart beats are important to promote sufficient blood flow throughout the body.
-If the heart is not beating properly or lack of sufficient strength, the body will start to develop complications such as: edema in the lower extremities, feeling physical and mental fatigue, joints pain and other physical pain, poor memories, anxiety, depression, insomnia, over thinking, worry, easily winded and shortness of breath, chest pain and tightness, low blood pressure or high blood pressure.
+Sufficient blood circulation is crucial to physiological function, organ function, and the function of the tissue.
+The human heart is the only engine that keeps the circulation moving.
+The strength and the rate of heartbeats are important to promote sufficient blood flow throughout the body.
+If the heart is not beating properly or lacks sufficient strength, the body will start to develop complications such as edema in the lower extremities, feeling physical and mental fatigue, joint pain and other physical pain, poor memory, anxiety, depression, insomnia, over thinking, worry, easily winded and shortness of breath, chest pain and tightness, low blood pressure or high blood pressure.
 A healthy heart is a premise for good health.
-It is crucial to have a healthy heart and healthy life because life is in the blood.
+It is crucial to have a healthy heart and a healthy life because life is in the blood.

 What Is the Role of The Liver In General Circulation?

-Liver is a vital organ in keeping toxic and chemical waste from building up in the blood.
-These toxic and chemical wastes if are not being removed properly will leach into the tissues causing inflammation.
-General symptoms associate with improper function of the liver includes: depression, anxiety, moodiness, groggy, easily stresses, insomnia, low energy, mental fatigue, delirium, bodily achiness and pain, acid reflux, heart burn, IBS, poor digestion, high blood pressure, ringing in the ear, and blurry vision.
+The liver is a vital organ that keeps toxic and chemical waste from building up in the blood.
+These toxic and chemical wastes, if not being removed properly, will leach into the tissues causing inflammation.
+General symptoms associated with improper function of the liver include: depression, anxiety, moodiness, grogginess, easily stressed, insomnia, low energy, mental fatigue, delirium, bodily aches and pain, acid reflux, heartburn, IBS, poor digestion, high blood pressure, ringing in the ears, and blurry vision.
 Proper liver function is important in keeping the blood clean because life is in the blood.